 "The President's Team"

-If you answered yes to any of the above, then consider reading "The President's Team".
-If you answered yes to 2 or more, then definitely give "The President's Team" a read.
+If you answered yes to any of the questions posed above, then consider reading "The President's Team".
+If you answered yes to 2 or more of the questions posed above, then definitely give "The President's Team" a read.

 "The President's Team", primarily authored by Michael Connelly but with contributions by Edward M. Kennedy, Roger Staubach, and Tom Lynch, introduces the reader to President John F. Kennedy and his love for Navy football.
 Although the book encompasses many years, 1963 is the year that carries the book.